Discontinuance of a Degree Program/Major

 In establishing new degree programs/majors, the University has been careful to develop curricula which meet student needs and strengthen existing programs.
 In spite of careful planning, however, there will be occasions when it becomes necessary to discontinue programs, e.g., in case of a demonstrable lack of student demand or lack of sufficient funding for a program.
 In these cases, discontinuance will be affected only after thorough study and review and after insuring that students in the terminated programs are able to complete the program.

-- Regardless of how the proposal for degree program/major discontinuance originates, it must be evaluated by the affected department/program, the college dean, and the appropriate associate vice presidents.
-The evaluation will include consideration of the possible impact of discontinuance on faculty and students, availability of similar curricula in the Bay Area, and the relationship of the program to other programs in the University and to the mission and goals of the University.
+- Regardless of how the proposal for degree program/major discontinuance originates, it must be evaluated by the affected department/program, the college dean, and the appropriate Academic Programs and Services administrator and university curriculum coordinator.
+The evaluation will include consideration of the possible impact of discontinuance on faculty and students, availability of similar curricula in the Bay Area, and the relationship of the program to other programs in the University and to the mission and goals of the University, and a review for technical and administrative implications.

 - After careful study of all relevant review data and the analyses and recommendations of the reviewing bodies above, CAPR will consider the proposed program discontinuance.
-It will invite department/program faculty and students as well as other interested persons to participate in the discussions on discontinuation.
+The committee will invite department/program faculty and students as well as other interested persons to participate in the discussions on discontinuation.

 - Program/major discontinuances are considered by both CAPR and CIC.
 Their recommendations are forwarded to the Executive Committee for placement on the agenda of the Academic Senate.
 If the recommendation is for program/major discontinuance, it will indicate how students in the program/major may complete their programs.
 CIC will work directly with the department/program in developing specific curricular mechanisms for degree completion.